A tenancy agreement is a written agreement between a tenant or resident and a property manager/owner or provider.

 - details about how the tenant should pay the rent and how much rent is to be paid

-- details about what the tenant and the agent, lessor, provider, owner or manager can and cannot do, known as ‘standard terms’
+- details about what the tenant and the property manager/owner or provider can and cannot do, known as ‘standard terms’

 - any special terms (these should be agreed in advance, e.g. that dogs are allowed but must be kept outside or carpet cleaning)

 - fixed term agreement - where a tenant/resident agrees to rent a property for a fixed amount of time (for example, 6, 9 or 12 months)